 Study 101 is a pivotal Phase 2/3 single-arm, open-label, non-randomized, multi-center efficacy, safety, pharmacokinetics and dosimetry trial of intracerebroventricular 131I-omburtamab in pediatric patients with R/R NB who have CNS/LM from NB.
 Patients will receive up to two cycles of 131I-omburtamab.
-This study commenced in the second quarter of 2018, and we plan to treat an initial 18 patients for an interim analysis for BLA submission purposes.
+This study commenced in the second quarter of 2018, and we have treated an initial 17 patients for an interim analysis for BLA submission purposes.
 The purpose of this part of the study is to demonstrate pharmacokinetic and dosimetry comparability between study sites using 131I-omburtamab from our cGMP commercial manufacturer and drug product previously produced by MSK.
-Study 101 has also been designed to satisfy the confirmatory study and post-marketing requirement by the FDA, and as a result, we will continue to recruit at least 14 more patients in addition to the initial 18 patients.
-We expect to submit the BLA for CNS/LM from NB in pediatric patients and expect to complete this submission in 2019.
+Study 101 has also been designed to satisfy the confirmatory study and post-marketing requirement by the FDA, and as a result, we will continue to recruit a total of 32 patients in the study.
+We expect to submit our BLA for CNS/LM from NB in pediatric patients via a rolling submission in May 2020.

-As described above an interim analysis will be performed when 18 patients have completed evaluations at week six, at which dosimetry and pharmacokinetics objective and available safety and efficacy data will be assessed.
-Data from this analysis will also be combined with the data from Study 03-133 to support a potential accelerated approval for 131I-omburtamab for the treatment of pediatric patients with high-risk NB who have CNS/LM relapse.
+As described above an interim analysis has been performed on 17 patients who have completed evaluations at week six, at which dosimetry and pharmacokinetics objective and available safety and efficacy data have been assessed.
+Data from this analysis will also be combined with the data from Study 03-133 to support a potential accelerated approval for 131 I-omburtamab for the treatment of pediatric patients with high-risk NB who have CNS/LM relapse.